All Episodes

 And I got distracted.

-They're talking about oh, Oliver Stone.
+They were talking about, oh, Oliver Stone.

 Anyway, you're looking for emails about anything.

-You do a keyword search, the easiest way to make it just sort of pop up.
+The easiest way to make it just sort of pop up.

-If you're separating out those two things, I feel like Benghazi is going to be something where you're pretty clearly in the work category, right?
+And you would think, you'd think that anything with Benghazi in it, if you're Hillary Clinton and you're like taking it upon yourself to be the arbiter of what is work-related versus what is personal, if you're separating out those two things, I feel like Benghazi is going to be something where you're pretty clearly in the work category, right?

 It's not like, hey, what's up?